Profile of the course

 The programming language Python serves a broad application domain ranging from short scripts to full-blown software systems (e.g. Google uses Python).
 The course gives an introduction to libraries of available components, and how to use these for building your own software.

-Note: The course Programming in Python is offered in period one (afternoons) and also offered in period two (mornings) and period 5 (mornings) for a limited number of students of selected study programs.
+Note: The course Programming in Python is offered in period one (afternoons) and in period two (mornings).
+In period 5 (mornings) we offer this course for a limited number of students of selected study programs.

 Teachers of this course